LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/Lines-of-business.md

 ## To assign a campaign to a Line of Business:

-1. In the Campaigns tab, click Add Campaign.
+1. In the Campaign Builder, click Add Campaign.
 2. Select from the LoBs available in the drop-down menu.

 {: .notice}